janastu/anthill19/pages/register.md

 ### Rough schedule

-#### Main conference
+#### Winter School

 What to expect
 : Curated talks and workshops
   Evening entertainment

-The main schedule will be updated just prior to the event.
+The School schedule will be updated just prior to the event.

 #### Unconference

 What to expect
 : Set up days 7-10 Dec
   Variety of sessions
-  Demo event outcome to Schools and insitutes
+  Demo event outcome to schools and insitutes
   Clean up after the main conference

 ***Tracks***

 {: .table}
 | Arts and Culture | Nature and Ecology | Technology for all | Community | Food | Other |
 |:--------|:-------:|--------:|:--------|:-------:|--------:|